 During the 1990s his articles and book reviews appeared in Policy Options magazine, Marketing magazine, PRCanada and Strategy Magazine, where, from 1994-1999, his monthly column On Media appeared.

-Since then he’s been a passionate literary tourist who has spent much of his time travelling around the world visiting bookstores and literary destinations, attenting festivals and events, and blogging and podcasting about them.
-As a result of wanting to both share his stories with other book-loving travellers – to inspire, and make it easier for them to enjoy the pleasures that he’s experienced – and to encourage cities to investigate, nurture and celebrate local literary life, both past and present, he launched a website to promote literary tourism.
+Since then he’s been a passionate literary tourist who has spent much of his time travelling around the world visiting bookstores and literary destinations, attending festivals and events, and blogging and podcasting about them.
+As a result of wanting to both share his stories with other book-loving travellers – to inspire, and make it easier for them to enjoy the pleasures that he’s experienced – and to encourage cities around the world to investigate, nurture and celebrate local literary life, both past and present, he launched a website to promote literary tourism.

 Nigel currently works as a freelance writer and blogger, and provides consulting services to cultural institutions, destination marketing organizations and conference organizers.